SegementSoftware/SegLib/README.md

 ```

 ## Installation
 SegLib is header only, save for SegLibNumerical.cpp.
 If you decide to use SegLibNumerical.cpp be sure to include it as an added executable in your build.
-Otherwise, simply include the desired SegLib[Suite].h file in your project.
+Otherwise, simply include the desired SegLib[module].h file in your project.

 ## Future Updates
 SegLib is far from finished, but here's the general direction: